rockiger/akiee/backlog.md

 - [X] `d`->DONE, `t`->DOING, `shift`+`t`->TODO
 - [X] Shortcuts are added to `shortcuts.md`

-## TODO As a task planner I want to add new todos via an entry field, that I can add new tasks without switching to the Editor.
+## DONE As a task planner I want to add new todos via an entry field, that I can add new tasks without switching to the Editor.

 acceptance criteria